foysalimran/greet-bubble/readme.txt

 Video bubbles can help you to give an intro about yourself to your audience.
 It will make your website looks good.

 == Changelog ==
+= 4.1.4  – Sep 17, 2024
+- Added: New option for positioning from left bottom
+- Added: New option for positioning from right bottom

 = 4.1.3  – Sep 13, 2024
 - Added: Unlimited icons from the Icofont library.
 - Added: Icons in the Appearance tab options.